minozheros/ImGui-Designer/NOTES.md

+# Project Notes

+## 📋 IMPORTANT: Read First

+**Before reading this file, please read `.github/instructions/first.instructions.md`** - it contains essential project rules, workflow guidelines, and coding standards that must be followed.

+**Note:** If there is any conflicting information between this file and `first.instructions.md`, `first.instructions.md` takes precedence.

+## Workflow Rule: P- `src/app/` — Application-specific logic and user configuration

+- `config/` — User configuration files (config.json, theme.json)
+- `context/` — Application context and state management

+- `src/core/` — Reusable components and utilities
-# Workflow Rule: Periodic Rereading of Project Rules (added 23.
+  - `helpers/preferences/` — Reusable Preferences class for JSON config managementereading of Project Rules (added 23.
 September 2025)

 To ensure strict compliance and avoid context drift, the assistant must reread all project rules and instructions (from `.github/instructions/first.instructions.md`, `NOTES.md`, and any other policy files) after every 3 code or file changes, or before starting any new major feature or refactor.
 This rereading will be handled automatically as part of the workflow, without extra comments or notifications, so the process remains seamless and unobtrusive.
 This guarantees that all actions remain aligned with the latest requirements and conventions.

 **Rationale:**

 - Prevents forgetting or drifting from project rules during long or complex sessions
 - Ensures all code and workflow changes remain compliant
 - Aids onboarding and consistency for all contributors

-# Project Structure Overview (as of 23.
+## Project Structure Overview (as of 23.
 September 2025)

 This section documents the main directories and their intended purposes to clarify where information, code, and assets should be placed.
 Update as the project evolves.